 - Fail-proof - Making jeera rice in a rice cooker is quick, easy, and almost foolproof.

-- Convenient - After adding ingredients, the rice cooker is set on cooking mode, and does the work for you, leaving you free to do the other tasks.
+- Convenient - After adding ingredients, the rice cooker is set on cooking mode, and it does the work for you, leaving you free to do the other tasks.

 - Energy-efficient- Rice cookers consume less energy than a stovetop, making them the best option for daily cooking.